Monotonic Transformation Invariant Multi-task Learning: Experiments

-\paragraph{\dibsmtl~retains performance under nonaffine reward transformations.} \Cref{fig:mt10-nominal,fig:mt10-reach-transformed,fig:mt10-peg-transformed,fig:mt10-window-transformed} and \Cref{tab:mt10-all-combined-reversed} show that \dibsmtl~achieves remarkable robustness to the different reward transformations compared to existing MTL methods. \dibsmtl~achieves state-of-the-art overall performance for all transformed cases, while other methods face significant performance degradation in one or more cases compared to their performance in the nominal setting.
+\paragraph{\dibsmtl~displays robustness against nonaffine reward transformations, while baselines drastically degrade.} \Cref{fig:mt10-nominal,fig:mt10-reach-transformed,fig:mt10-peg-transformed,fig:mt10-window-transformed} and \Cref{tab:mt10-all-combined-reversed} show that \ref{eq: dibs mtl} achieves remarkable robustness to the different reward transformations compared to existing MTL methods.
+While gradient-based MTL methods like \texttt{FairGrad}, \texttt{Nash-MTL} and \texttt{CAGrad} display strong performance in the nominal setting, their performance significantly degrades in the transformed cases, often to the extent that training became unstable, and the underlying MuJoCo simulator \citep{todorov2012mujoco} consistently gave out of bound errors for many seeds.
+Out of all methods, \ref{eq: dibs mtl} \textit{achieves state-of-the-art overall robustness for all transformed cases}, while other methods either fail or exhibit significant performance drops for all transformations compared to their performance in the nominal setting.
+Finally, \dibsmtl~again achieves faster runtimes than the previous bargaining-inspired MTL method \texttt{Nash-MTL} (see \Cref{subsection: runtime}).

+\subsection{Can the transformation robust DiBS-MTL maintain competitive performance in untransformed settings on standard MTL benchmarks?}

+To compare \dibsmtl~with existing methods in large-scale learning examples, we perform experiments in supervised learning in two domains---(i) computer vision (the \texttt{NYU-v2} dataset \citep{silberman2012indoor}), and (ii) graph neural networks for quantum chemistry (\texttt{QM9 dataset} \citep{blum2009970}).
+Additional results for the computer vision \texttt{Cityscapes} dataset \citep{cordts2016cityscapes} are included in \Cref{appendix: cityscapes}.
+All of these are widely used challenging benchmarks in MTL literature \citep{liu2021conflict, navon2022multi, liu2023famo, xiao2025ldc, dai2023improvable, shen2024go4align, ban2024fair}, and complete benchmark descriptions are given in \Cref{appendix: implementation}.
+We begin by describing the baselines and metrics for all datasets.
+We keep the default training procedures established in prior baseline works for a fair comparison.
+All implementation details are given in Appendix \ref{appendix: implementation}.